-Led by National Children's Advocacy Center (NCAC) staff, this three day training will cover the essential information that CAC Executive Directors (EDs) need to have to effectively develop, manage, and expand direct services, particularly when EDs may not have the subject matter expertise themselves.
+This training, held on three separate days over the course of a week, will cover the essential information that CAC Executive Directors (EDs) need to have to effectively develop, supervise, and expand direct services, particularly when EDs may not have the subject matter expertise themselves.

-Specific areas to be covered in the training include:
+Specific areas to be covered in the training include supervising: